• Skip to primary navigation

 6. Sift the flour once again over the bowl with the principal preparation and gently mix with a rubber spatula.
 Work from the bottom to the top while turning the bowl counterclockwise.

-7. Take a scoop of the batter in a bowl with milk and butter preheated to 122-150°F (50-60°C), and mix with a spatula.
-Pour it back into the main preparation and mix by scooping the batter from the bottom and moving upward.
+7. Take a scoop of the batter and mix it with milk and butter that have been preheated to 122-150°F (50-60°C) using a spatula.
+Pour it back into the main preparation, then mix by scooping the batter from the bottom and moving it upward.

 8. Pour the batter into the silicone baking sheet about 8 inches (20 cm) above the mold.
 This helps to pop large air bubbles.
-If using a large baking sheet with parchment paper, spread the batter into a 12 x 16 inches (30 x 40 cm) rectangle, aiming for a ½ inch (1 cm) thickness.
+If using a large baking sheet lined with parchment paper, spread the batter into a 12 x 16-inch (30 x 40 cm) rectangle, aiming for a thickness of ½ inch (1 cm).

 9. Level the surface into an even layer with a bent spatula or a dough scraper (avoid excessive smoothing in one spot).
 Tap the pan on the table once to remove large bubbles.